NetheriteBlockXI/License/README.md

 # XP Studios - Project README

-Welcome to the XP Studios project!
-This repository contains the source code, packaged projects, and other materials related to XP Studios' games and content.
+Welcome to the XP Studios License project!
+This repository contains licenses for XP Studios projects.

 ---

 ## License Information

-The use, modification, and distribution of the content in this repository are governed by the XP Studios License.
-Please ensure you read and understand the terms before proceeding.
+The use, modification, and of XP Studios projects are governed by the XP Studios License.
+Please make sure you read and understand the terms before proceeding.

 ### License Versions
 - **Version 1**: [XP Studios License - Version 1](./Versions/Version%201.md)

-Each version of the license supersedes previous versions, so be sure to review the correct version based on the project requirements.
+Each license version supersedes previous versions, so be sure to review the correct version based on the project requirements.

 ---